University of Pennsylvania, Philadelphia, PA

 Legal Clinic Advocate, Summer 2009

 The Precedential Weight of Slavery, 47 N.Y.U.
 Rev. L. & Soc.
-Change (forthcoming 2023)
+Change (2023)

 "In Reference to the Death of Isham": Slavery, Law, and their Afterlives (article with Julia Bernier), 88 J.S.
 Hist.
 615 (2022)